nschonni/healthvault-docs/healthvault/concepts/data/ccr-input-mappings.md

 1.  **Value mappings**.
 Each "Map values" statement is followed by one or more table rows, each of which describes a direct mapping of a specific element in a CCR onto an element in a HealthVault type.
 Mappings described in adjacent rows should be applied together, and in the sequence indicated.
     Each row contains the following elements:
     1.  **CCR**.
 The element in the CCR whose value is used to populate the HealthVault item, or a function (see below) whose return value will be used.
-Note that the [IsConcept](https://msdn.microsoft.com/en-us/healthvault/ee663894) functions use the element label groups defined in the "Import Text" columns in <a href="ccr-vocabularies" id="PageContent_14114_2">HealthVault CCR Vocabularies</a> to identify CCR elements that may use alternate names for a given concept.
+Note that the [IsConcept](https://msdn.microsoft.com/en-us/healthvault/ee663894) functions use the element label groups defined in the "Import Text" columns in <a href="ccr-vocabularies.md" id="PageContent_14114_2">HealthVault CCR Vocabularies</a> to identify CCR elements that may use alternate names for a given concept.
     2.  **HealthVault**.
 The HealthVault item whose value will be set.
     3.  **Conversion** (optional.)
 The first row specifies the type-id of the relevant HealthVault type.
 In subsequent rows, it may specify a simple type conversion (such as Boolean), an externally defined conversion (such as the ISO-8601 date standard), or a named conversion defined elsewhere in this document.
 2.  **Scope**.
 Each line that is not a table row is indented to indicate the scope of loops and conditional elements within the transform logic.
 3.  **Procedures**.
 Some sections of the transform logic are described as procedure or function calls.
-Each call referenced in the following mappings is described as pseudocode in <a href="ccr-input-functions" id="PageContent_14114_3">HealthVault CCR Input Functions</a>.
+Each call referenced in the following mappings is described as pseudocode in <a href="ccr-input-functions.md" id="PageContent_14114_3">HealthVault CCR Input Functions</a>.
 4.  **Required elements**.
 Some transforms require that specific elements in the input data be present and not empty.
 Those elements are indicated with ***bold italic*** text in the corresponding cells in the mapping tables.
 If any required values cannot be processed for any reason, the transform will not create the output type.

 Date Types